Does 100% Wool Rug Shed?

 Apart from these traditional methods, nowadays we have many contemporary methods, which typically include using machines to make carpets.

-Hand-Tufting Method:
+Hand-Tufting Method

-The Budget Is A Big Factor Here:
+The Budget Is A Big Factor Here

 You know already how important the price point is.
-Yet, to make it clearer, we emphasize on the budget.
+Yet, to make it clearer, we emphasize the budget.

 Be it a 100% wool rug, or not, the budget will affect the shedding.